 Yes, expats qualify for the stimulus money if they claimed the Foreign Earned Income Exclusion on their taxes.
 Again, there is no restriction on expats receiving the stimulus check whether they claim the Foreign Earned Income Exclusion or not.

-With the IRS now explicitly stating that American citizens abroad are eligible for the coronavirus stimulus, there’s no doubt left that expats will receive their economic impact payment.
+Regardless, with the IRS now explicitly stating that American citizens abroad are eligible for the coronavirus stimulus, there’s no doubt left that expats will receive their economic impact payment whether they take the FEIE or not.

 Can people who claim the foreign housing exclusion or deduction receive the economic stimulus?